For important COVID-19 information and changes, please visit our Admissions FAQ page and the Protect Purdue page.

 Careers in Developmental and Family Science

-Graduates of Developmental and Family Science work in a variety of settings or pursue advanced graduate education.
+Graduates of Developmental and Family Science work with children, adults, and families in a variety of settings.
+Examples of career paths that Development and Family Science students pursue are:

-This degree also offers excellent preparation for graduate programs, including:
+This degree also offers excellent graduate preparation for graduate programs, including:

 If you are interested in a health profession, this major can give you excellent preparation to understand how to treat your patient as a whole person, not just a collection of symptoms.
-Graduates of this program go on to training in osteopathic medicine, occupational therapy, nursing, and more.
+Graduates of this program go on to training in nursing, occupational therapy, medicine, and more.